 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the entire container load to our general c&d debris service.
-Pure asphalt tear-offs—on the other hand—run on our standard roofing service line to keep costs predictable.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service instead.
+Pure asphalt tear-offs stay on our standard roofing line—we handle the sorting based on your specific load.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition